riplrt/riplrt.github.io/_posts/2019-01-12-asthma-diet.md

 <img src="/img/sh_blog_011219_3.jpg" alt="Healthy Diet" class="inline"/>

 <img src="/img/Shandra.jpeg" alt="Shandra Bellinger" align="left" style="width: 15%; height: 15%; margin:8px">
 <p><i>About the author -- Shandra Bellinger is a recent graduate of the M.S. in Biomedical Sciences at Larkin University College of Biomedical Sciences.
-Shandra is also an intern-Research Assistant in the RIPL_Effect Research Team under the mentorship of principal investigator, Dr. Félix E. Rivera-Mariani.</i></p>
+Shandra is also an intern-Research Assistant in the RIPL_Effect Research Team under the mentorship of principal investigator, Dr. Félix E. Rivera-Mariani.
+Shandra, original from Maryland, aspirire to be a physician in the near future.
+Learn more about Shandra <a href="https://www.riplrt.com/members/#Shandra%20Bellinger">here </a> </i></p>.

 References: